Edwin C. Moses, Sc.D hc - emeritus chair

-As a physicist with an MBA degree, he pioneered the development of anti-doping policies while Chairman of the United States Olympic Committee’s (USOC) Substance Abuse, Research, and Education Committee (CSARE).
-Moses served on the International Olympic Committee as a member of the Athletes Commission, Medical Commission, and Ethics Commission, as well as on the Athletes Advisory and Executive Committees of the United States Olympic Committee.
+As a physicist with an MBA degree, he pioneered the development of anti-doping policies while Chairman of the United States Olympic & Paralympic Committee’s (USOPC) Substance Abuse, Research, and Education Committee (CSARE).
+Moses served on the International Olympic Committee as a member of the Athletes Commission, Medical Commission, and Ethics Commission, as well as on the Athletes Advisory and Executive Committees of the United States Olympic & Paralympic Committee.

 Moses currently serves as Chairman of the Laureus World Sports Academy, an association of sporting legends, which uses the positive influence of sport as a tool for social change around the globe.
-He is also Chair of the World Anti-Doping Agency’s Education Committee.
-He attended Morehouse College where he earned a B.S. in Physics and went on to receive his MBA from Pepperdine University and the degree of Doctor of Science, honoris causa, from the University of Massachusetts, Boston.
+He was also Chair of the World Anti-Doping Agency’s Education Committee.
+He attended Morehouse College, where he earned a BS in physics, and went on to receive his MBA from Pepperdine University and the degree of Doctor of Science, honoris causa, from the University of Massachusetts, Boston.